 Lenexa’s stormwater maintenance crews care for green infrastructure owned by the city, including rain gardens, bioretention cells, swales, green roofs and other structures.
 A large-scale effort is made to promote native plants that can capture and infiltrate runoff with their deep root systems.

-For more information about Lenexa’s green infrastructure, contact Ted Semadeni, stormwater maintenance supervisor.
+For more information about Lenexa’s green infrastructure, contact Ted Semadeni, stormwater superintendent.